IBM/cloud-native-starter/reactive/documentation/LoadTests.md

 **Version 1: Imperative / Synchronous**

-* The REST endpoints of the articles and the web-api service have been implemented with JAX-RS synchronously
+* The REST endpoints of the articles and the web-api service have been implemented with JAX-RS (synchronous)
 * The web-api service invokes the articles service via MicroProfile Client synchronously
 * The articles service reads ten articles from Postgres via Panache
-* Aftert this, the web-api service invokes five times in parallel the authors service, again with the synchronous MicroProfile client
+* After this, the web-api service invokes five times in parallel the authors service, again with the synchronous MicroProfile client
 * The results are merged and sent back to the API client

 **Version 2: Reactive / Aynchronous**